 4. If I had written a history of the party (and I’m not presumptuous enough to think I could) I would have shined a brighter light on the activity of the party in the decades following the tragic, traumatic, and consequential events of the 1950s.
 There is a rich history here, but it doesn’t reside on the surface, calling attention to itself.
 It has to be dug up, patiently so, for the reader to see what party activists were doing out of view of cameras and public scrutiny.
 For while the worst of McCarthyism and its witch hunts were over by the end of the fifties, the deployment of anti-Communist tropes to discredit and isolate communists as well as weaken the movements in which they participated persisted long after that.
 Thus communists were reluctant to publicly declare their party affiliation.
 Or, to borrow the language of the gay rights movement, “come out.”
 In the Jim Crow South, party membership, if it became public knowledge, could get you and others killed.

 Unless this is appreciated, anyone, including historians, can get the impression that the party was standing on the sidelines as a new era of activism and struggle took hold in the 1960s and beyond.
 But this wasn’t the case.
 Communists were active during these years, not reduced to merely recording history, issuing statements, or hiding from the FBI.
-They eagerly joined with others for the purpose of defending democracy, effecting progressive change, and securing peace.To be sure, the party didn’t set the agenda for the broader movements nor was it “indispensable”as it liked to claim.
+They eagerly joined with others for the purpose of defending and expanding democracy, effecting progressive change, and securing peace.To be sure, the party didn’t set the agenda for the broader movements nor was it “indispensable”as it liked to claim.
 But it was a political actor in those years.
 Though the party was greatly reduced in size and influence compared to the 1930s and 1940s, it could claim a layer of activists who were connected to mass organizations and movements and punched above their weight in many instances.
 Communists led movements too during this period.

 But again this wasn’t always obvious to outside observers, historians included, because the vast majority of party activists in the aftermath of McCarthyism and in the midst of the Cold War didn’t self-identify as communists for reasons that I believe are understandable.
 Isserman makes this mistake in my opinion.